Body parts found in fridge inside Flatbush apartment; woman facing charges

-FLATBUSH, Brooklyn (WABC) -- A Brooklyn woman is facing charges after officers discovered a man's dismembered body inside her freezer.
+FLATBUSH, Brooklyn (WABC) -- A Brooklyn woman is facing charges after officers discovered a man's dismembered body inside her freezer who may have been there for months.

 The gruesome discovery happened on Monday as a result of a Crime Stoppers tip.